 Masters in Alternative Medicine: Degree Program Overviews

-The following article contains an alternative medicine master's degree program overview.
+Read about alternative medicine master's degree programs.
 Explore educational prerequisites, program coursework, employment outlook statistics and continuing education information.

 Alternative medicine is a relatively new academic field that focuses on treating and preventing illness through means not generally applied by conventional medical professionals.
-Master's degree programs in alternative medicine may be pursued by both those interested in becoming alternative medicine professionals and conventional healthcare professionals who want to use alternative medicine to complement traditional medicine.
+Master's degree programs in alternative medicine may be pursued by aspiring alternative medicine professionals, along with conventional healthcare professionals who want to use alternative medicine to complement traditional healthcare training.

 Applicants must have at least bachelor's degrees to be considered for admission to master's degree programs in alternative medicine.
 Many schools show preference to those with backgrounds in traditional medicine, religious study, biology or nutrition.
 Applicants should also expect to submit college transcripts, standardized test scores, letters of recommendation and personal statements.